shubov/ai-cup/README.md

 ## Project structure

 In this project, we were working in several directions to find the best way to solve this problem.
-Linear regression as a baseline, LSTM as a neural network, Merlion as an ensemble tool, and transformer.
+Linear regression as a baseline, LSTM as a neural network, Merlion as an ensemble tool, and Transformer.
 Different approaches are placed in different folders, according to the name.